nepi-engine/nepi_setup/NEPI_DOCKER_HOST_SETUP.md

 Log back into `nepihost` using password 'nepi'

-Enable internet connection and sync clocks on connection:
+Enable internet connection and sync clocks:

     ninet